tschiekdev/Folino-Issues/README.md

 # Folino-Issues
-A place to submit feature requests and bug reports for Noteful - the easy to use, ad free notes app with folders for android
+A place to submit feature requests and bug reports for Folino - the easy to use, ad free notes app with folders for android and iOS

 Download for Android
 https://play.google.com/store/apps/details?id=com.softwareschiek.noteful